 But in the early 19th century, scholars in Germany began to evolve some rules to decide how to handle this problem.
 The rules are not scientific; they merely make common sense explicit.
 The creation of these rules marked the creation of “textual criticism” as a discipline, dedicated to making it possible to restore a text to something like what the author wrote, and remove scribal errors.

+Now it has been found by experience that various traps lie in wait for scholars doing this.
 Sometimes the “obvious” text is not right.
 Greek texts in the 4th century BC were written in Attic Greek.
-Later Hellenistic texts from the 3rd century BC to the 1st century AD were in a later form.
-But from the 2nd century AD onwards, there was a revival of Attic Greek, which persisted as late as 1453.
-Consequently Hellenistic texts could be “corrected” by an Atticising copyist.
+Later Hellenistic texts from the 3rd century BC to the 1st century AD were in a later form of Greek.
+But from the 2nd century AD onwards, there was a revival of the custom of writing in Attic Greek, which persisted as late as 1453.
+Consequently Hellenistic Greek texts could be “corrected” by an Atticising copyist.
 The same process happens in Latin, where a difficult or unorthodox author can be “corrected”.
 Some early editors certainly did the same, falsely correcting the author, rather than the manuscript.

-Some critical editions become the “standard” edition.
+Sometimes one critical edition may become the “standard” edition of that text.
+That is usually the one you want.
 The only way to find out which edition this might be is to read around the subject, read reviews of the editions, and see which edition is referenced.
 Other critical editions of the same author will normally indicate if one edition is widely used.

 Some critical editions are still not very good.
-Most ancient literary texts do not even have a critical edition at all; the only editions are pre-critical.
+Furthermore, most ancient literary texts do not even have a critical edition at all; the only editions are pre-critical.
 The vast majority of ancient texts are of the church fathers, and modern scholars have preferred to edit classical texts instead.

 - My thanks to MDR for pointing out that such an original has survived, of the epigrams of the 6th century author Dioscorus of Aphrodito has survived, plus some other corrections – thank you.↩